risawitama/verbose-potato/README.md

-## What did Romans use to cut pizza before the rolling cutter was invented?
-Lil Caesars
+## You will never guess what Elsa did to the balloon.
+She let it go.